cloftus96/Synthetic-Data-Generation/README.md

     - This is the version that the script was tested on.
 The script is not guaranteed to work on any other version.
 - This script also uses MATLAB 2018b.
-It is **imperative** that this specific version is installed, as the script uses a function that only this version has.
+It is **imperative** that this **specific version** is installed, as the script uses a function that only this version has.
 - The game Arma 3 **AND** Steam must **BOTH** be installed **and** updated.
-This script opens the game directly from the executable instead of the launcher, and if the game or Steam is not updated, not only will the sleep times be off due to updates, but the executable file will just load the launcher, which will not work.
+If the game or Steam is not updated, the sleep times will be off due to updates.
 - Before running this project, run the game Arma 3 once beforehand, and ensure two things:
     - all necessary licenses have been accepted.